GStechschulte/seq-opt-jax/README.md

   <img src="/docs/seq-opt-jax-logo.png" style="height: 100px; width:125px;"/>
 </p>

+A solution set in JAX to problems in the book [Sequential Decision Analytics and Modeling](https://castle.princeton.edu/wp-content/uploads/2022/11/Powell-SDAM-Nov242022_final_w_frontcover.pdf) by Warren Powell.

 ## Getting Started

 Solutions to chapter exercises are in the [apps](./apps/) directory and are hosted on this repositories GitHub pages.
 Additionally, solutions are implemented with Marimo and are executable as a script or viewable as a notebook.